page === 'home' && ( )

 Bathroom Remodeling

 Most bathrooms do not fail all at once.
-They degrade gradually - a fixture here, a tile there, a layout that never quite worked - until the frustration becomes hard to ignore.
-Knowing when a bathroom has reached the point where a remodel makes financial and practical sense is useful before you start making decisions.
+They degrade in stages: a fixture here, a tile there, a layout that never quite worked.
+Knowing when a bathroom has reached the point where a remodel makes practical and financial sense is useful before making decisions.
+Our bathroom remodeling services page covers how we scope and plan projects, from initial inspection through construction.

-Here are ten specific signs that a bathroom remodel is worth doing now rather than later.
+Here are ten specific signs that a bathroom remodel is worth doing now rather than later, with the technical context that applies to North Shore homes specifically.

 1. There Is Visible Water Damage

 Water stains on walls or ceilings, soft spots in the subfloor, grout that crumbles when pressed, or caulking that has cracked and pulled away from surfaces are all signs of water intrusion that is either ongoing or has occurred in the past.
 In bathrooms, water damage rarely stays contained.
-Mold can develop inside wall cavities without being immediately visible, and subfloor rot can spread to adjacent framing.
+Mold can develop inside wall cavities without being visible, and subfloor rot can spread to adjacent framing.
+Bathroom subfloor replacement runs roughly $700 to $3,500 depending on extent, but the actual scope is not knowable from the surface.

 2. Your Layout Makes Daily Routines Harder Than They Should Be